patractlabs/europa/README.md

 # Europa
-Europa is a sandbox environment that runs [`FRAME Contracts pallet`](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet), and it is also a framework that provides a sandbox environment for [substrate](https://github.com/paritytech/substrate/) runtime.
-Europa could be used to simplify the developing, debugging, and integration test when developers develop Substrate runtime pallets and test smart contract (like [ink!](https://github.com/paritytech/ink), [ask!](https://github.com/patractlabs/ask) and [Solang](https://github.com/hyperledger-labs/solang)) for `FRAME Contracts pallet`.
+Europa is a private test blockchain based on Substrate to help [Runtime Pallet](https://github.com/paritytech/substrate/) and [`pallet-contracts`](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet) development.
+It modifies the native Substrate chain by removing unnecessary components such as Wasm execution and p2p while adding some great features to help developers get more insights of the contract execution details.
+Europa supports all programming languages that compiles to WASM such as [ink!](https://github.com/paritytech/ink), [ask!](https://github.com/patractlabs/ask) and [Solang](https://github.com/hyperledger-labs/solang).

-* **As the framework for Substrate runtime**
+* **As a framework for Substrate runtime development**

-    When regarding this project as a lib framework, this sandbox framework already removes WASM executor, p2p, consensus functions and other unnecessary parts, **just remaining the native execution environment and RPC interface**.
+    Since Europa removes WASM runtime executor, p2p, consensus protocols and other unnecessary parts, Europa can be used as a framework for runtime development
+    **only keeps the native execution environment and RPC interface**.

-    Europa sandbox framework also provides a local database, a concept of workspaces which isolates different developing environments.
+    Europa sandbox framework also provides a local database storing the blockchain state changes,workspaces to isolate different developing environments.

-* **As the sandbox for `FRAME Contracts pallet` module for debugging and testing contracts**
+* **As a sandbox for `pallet-contracts` module to debug and test contracts**

-    When regarding this project as an executable file which is used for running contracts, Europa provides more detail and richer information and wasm panic backtrace for executing contracts.
-This information is very useful to help developers to locate the bugs and errors in contracts, especially for the cases which multiple contracts call each other in a complex way, like defi or else.
+    Regarding Europa as a sandbox for executing contracts, Europa reveals more insights such as execution details and WASM backtrace.
+    Those information is quite useful to help developers to locate the bugs and errors in contracts, especially when multiple contracts call each other in a nested way, which is very common in DEFI applications.

-    And in the future, We may build it as an electron app to allow developers to download and run directly.
+* **As a one-click blockchain with UI**

+    Europa also comes with a super powerful UI as a pre-compiled one-click binary file.
+You can download the UI from our [git repository](https://github.com/patractlabs/europa-ui)

 Riot Group for discussion: https://app.element.io/#/room/#PatractLabsDev:matrix.org

-**Note: Currently, `FRAME Contracts pallet(pallet-contract)` is under developing, which may contain some breaking changes.
+**Note: Currently, `FRAME Contracts pallet(pallet-contract)` is under developments, which may contain some breaking changes.
-Thus we use different branch to distinguish different `FRAME Contracts pallet` version.**
+Thus we use different branch to differentiate `FRAME Contracts pallet` version.**

 *Note: We name `FRAME Contracts pallet` as `pallet-contract` in following doc.*

 We provide three main branches now:

-* `master`: run newest `pallet-contracts` on newest substrate dependencies now.
+* `master`: runs latest `pallet-contracts`.
-* `substrate/v3.0.0`: run substrate-v3.0.0 `pallet-contracts` based on v3.0.0 substrate dependencies.
+* `substrate/v3.0.0`: runs `pallet-contracts` based on v3.0.0 substrate dependencies.
-* `substrate/v2.0.0`: run substrate-v2.0.0 `pallet-contracts` based on v2.0.0 substrate dependencies.
+* `substrate/v2.0.0`: runs `pallet-contracts` based on v2.0.0 substrate dependencies.

-In those branch:
+In those branches:

 * `master` branch is our default branch, which provides our forked `pallet-contracts` crate that tracks the newest substrate `pallet-contracts` module.